starburstdata/starburst-terraform/azure/README.md

 export TF_VAR_ARM_SUBSCRIPTION_ID=${ARM_SUBSCRIPTION_ID}
 export TF_VAR_ARM_TENANT_ID=${ARM_TENANT_ID}
 ```
-*Hint: Add these to your `.bash_profile` / `.zprofile` file for Terraform to automatically pick them up whenever you open a shell terminal*
+*Hint: Add these to your `.bash_profile` file for Terraform to automatically pick them up whenever you open a shell terminal*

 3. Add the `User Access Administrator` IAM permission to the SP at the subscription level: